 User Profile - this is a widget which not only displays the Gravatar and bio of the user but links to an About page, so you can share more details about your authors, building further trust in your website and the authors writing on it.

 Featured Posts and Pages - this is a great one!
-Each website or company who has done content marketing for a significant amount of time, will have a number of killer articles which will leave a mark on visitors.
+Each website or company that has done content marketing for a significant amount of time will have many killer articles that will leave a mark on visitors.
 To create an impact, we typically create a page or area of the site, which contains a number of Featured posts, which puts the spotlights on these specific articles.

 This functionality is built-in natively into the Genesis theme framework.

 Flexible Layout Options - another great feature is the possibility to switch layouts on different pages of the site.
-So for example, for your homepage, you may choose to use a single column layout, whilst for the blog page, you might opt for a main column with a sidebar.
-For your landing pages for products or services, you could even choose a different layout, maybe a way which weaves in galleries or videos which may help convert your customers.
+So for example, for your homepage, you may choose to use a single-column layout, whilst for the blog page, you might opt for a main column with a sidebar.
+For your landing pages for products or services, you could even choose a different layout, maybe a way that weaves in galleries or videos which may help convert your customers.

 Essentially, it's up to you to tweak your posts and pages using various layouts as necessary for your site.